rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 -	Identify the reports for each of the load test phases.
 The reports should include information on results from each test run, metrics, and other collected information.
 Create report templates.
--	Make a checklist of test actions that need to be executed after load testing.
+-	Make a checklist of test actions that you need to execute after load testing.
 These can include steps to move the database to the pre-load testing state.

 #### Some considerations